inotin/reviewAnalyzer-/README.md

 Once upon a time I realized that if you want to get objective information about some product, you have to spend a vast amount of time reading and watching reviews to distill valuable facts.
 The tool that I am trying to implement provides quantative assessment for a feature of products.

 What are the inputs?
-* Set of URLs for a group of products
+* Product names
-* Key words for the feature/features
+* Important features you would like to  compare

 That's it!
 What will you get?
-* The comparative quantified asessment of products by their feature/features
+* The comparative quantified assessment of products by their feature/features

-Of course, there's a lot to do to calibrate the model but even now I get the results pretty close to expected.
+Of course, there's a lot to do to calibrate the model but I get the results pretty close to expected.

 ### To Do List
 - [x] Make initial commit